 Once we returned, everything went back to normal.
 Except there was a new problem.
 Helen was leaving to study at Oxford.
 Although only twenty miles away, I feared that different lifestyles and Helen’s expanding new world would bring a natural end to our 3-year relationship.
 We kept up regular visits and somehow stayed together.
 When Helen came back one weekend, we went to a supermarket on the edge of town as usual.
 Pretending to be grown-ups, we’d pick up supplies for the weekend.
 I was busy with studies with the Open University and research or writing, but I’d pretty much not been anywhere except the village pub.
 We pulled up in the supermarket carpark one weekend.
 “Why don’t you try one of those chairs?”
 Helen asked brightly.
 I felt the usual angry response rising, but this time was different.
 I had had enough of being left behind and knew that I was in danger of being left alone forever.
-Aware of the very small possibility of seeing anybody I knew, this time I agreed to try.
-Helen duly wheeled one of the basic contrivances over, with a squeaking wheel and its footplates clumsily adjusted to different heights.
-I insisted she walk next to me and NOT push; in case it gave the impression to all the people I thought would be watching that I was not independent.
-I wheeled anxiously through the car park.
+Aware one more of the very small possibility of seeing anybody I knew, this time I agreed to try.
+Helen duly wheeled one of the basic contrivances over, with squeaking castors and its footplates clumsily adjusted to different heights.
+I insisted she walk next to me and NOT push; in case it gave the wrong impression to all the people I thought would be watching.
+Slowly and anxiously, I wheeled myself through the car park.

 Once we entered the supermarket, everything changed.
 I was overwhelmed by my new freedom.
-Whizzing down the aisles, popping items into my basket, weighing up the offers; making my own choices again.
+Whizzing down the aisles, popping items into the basket on my lap, weighing up the offers; making my own choices again.
 I couldn’t believe how silly I’d been.
-I had let my deep shame of being disabled stop me living and trap me inside like an angry spider.
+I had let my deep shame of being disabled stop me living and trap me inside my home like an angry spider.

 My life changed forever that day.
 I’ve been a full-time wheelchair user for 20 years now.
 I went to University, down the aisle, forged a career, and saw both my children born from one.
 Today, when I tell people about this revelation, I realise with a wry smile that that Richard was blissfully unaware that he couldn’t even reach most of the products, the accessible toilet probably doubled as a store-room and that the staff probably wouldn’t have been trained to offer assistance!